OpenRobotLab/PointLLM/README.md

 - [x] Add training codes.
 - [x] Add evaluation codes.
 - [x] Add gradio demo codes.
+- [ ] Release PointLLM-V2 with a better model and data.

 Community contributions are welcome!👇 If you need any support, please feel free to open an issue or contact us.
 - [ ] Support Phi-2 LLM to make PointLLM more accessible to the community.